jmmoser/node-drivers/README.md

 ```

-### Find all EtherNet/IP devices in a subnet using the UDP broadcast address:
+### Find all EtherNet/IP devices in a subnet using the UDP broadcast address or by explicitly pinging each host:

 ```javascript
 const { UDP, CIP } = require('node-drivers').Layers;